agritsik/awesome-topics/java.md

 - The key is that when Java sees you define a class that doesn’t extend another class, it immediately adds the syntax `extends java.lang.Object` to the class definition.
 - `this` and `super` may both be used for methods or variables defined in the parent class, but only `this` may be used for members defined in the current class.
 - 5 rules for everriding method __TODO p253__
 - it is not possible to override a private method in a parent class since the parent method is not accessible from the child class.
-Just because a child class doesn’t have access to the parent method, doesn’t mean the child class can’t de ne its own version of the method.
+Just because a child class doesn’t have access to the parent method, doesn’t mean the child class can’t define its own version of the method.
 - Unlike overriding a method, in which a child method replaces the parent method in calls defined in both the parent and child, hidden methods only replace parent methods in the calls defined in the child class.
 - final methods cannot be overridden or hidden
 - Java doesn’t allow variables to be overridden but instead hidden.
 When you hide a variable, you define a variable with the same name as a variable in a parent class.
 This creates two copies of the variable within an instance of the child class: one instance defined for the parent reference and another defined for the child reference.